gchure/phd/src/chapter_09/section_03_cal_factor_derivation.md

 growth and sample preparation can alter the final channel count of the standard candle strain, it is imperative to perform more than a single biological replicate.
-However, properly propagating the error across replicates is non trivial.
+However, properly propagating the error across replicates is not trivial.
 One option would be to pool together all measurements of $n$ biological replicates and evaluate the posterior given in
 @Eq:single_rep_post.
 However, this by definition assumes that there is no difference between replicates.
-Another option would be to perform this analysis on each biological replicate individually and then compute a mean and standard deviation of the resulting most-likely parameter estimates for
+Another option would be to perform this analysis on each biological replicate individually, and then compute a mean and standard deviation of the resulting most-likely parameter estimates for
 $\alpha$ and $\langle A \rangle$.
 While this is a better approach than simply pooling all data together, it suffers a bias from giving each replicate equal